elixir-europe/biohackathon-europe/registration.md

 ---
 title: Registration
 subtitle:
-description: When and how you can register for BioHackathon Europe 2025
+description: When and how to register for BioHackathon Europe 2025
 layout: page
 show_sidebar: false
 hero_image: /img/heroes/hero-flipchart-hall.webp